jordanhallbauer/jordanhallbauer.github.io/_pages/about.md

 ---
 layout: page
-title: About my research & this site
+title: Description of my research & this site
 description: About...
-background: '/img/pineapple.jpg'
+background: '/img/Nicaflags.jpg'
 ---

 I'm a graduate student at UC Santa Barbara in the Latin American and Iberian Studies program.
 I received my Bachelor's Degree from Miami University (Ohio) in English Literature and International Studies, with minors in Women's, Gender, and Sexuality Studies and Spanish. <br>